Uniti (automobile)

+Uniti was an electric vehicle prototype by Uniti Sweden, a Swedish automotive startup.
+The company was founded in January 2016 by a team of students and engineers under CEO Lewis Horne which aimed at developing an electric microcar in Lund, Sweden.
+It filed for bankruptcy in April 2022.
+No products were ever delivered to customers.

-Uniti started as an open innovation project at Lund University and evolved into an independent startup in January 2016.
-The company aimed at changing the automotive codes by redesigning the entire car, focusing on delivering a lightweight, digital first experience, as well as producing a completely climate-neutral car.
+Uniti started as an open innovation project at Lund University and became an independent startup in January 2016.
+The company focused on delivering a climate neutral lightweight electric microcar with high-end digital features.

 The company was initially funded through a series of crowdfunding campaigns, angel investors and institutional investors.
 The company had over 3000 investors from 40 countries.
 The company also conducted vehicle pre-order campaigns at Media Markt locations in Stockholm and Malmö, with VR test-drives available.